-Spend 2 Days Eating in This Foodie City
+Spend 2 Days in Hanoi Eating in This Foodie City

 There’s no doubt about it: Hanoi is a city for coffee lovers.
 Vietnam is the second-largest coffee exporter in the world and Hanoi is flush with coffee cafés where people can enjoy the strong brew.

 As one might expect, it’s also a city for foodies.
 Through mid-morning throughout the city, you find people sitting on little red stools eating breakfast outside cafés and shops.
 Come lunchtime and dinner the scene repeats itself.

 Furthermore, sidewalk food vendors are everywhere.
 Many times I passed a woman using the bottom of a 52-gallon drum as a brazier, stirring a boiling pot of noodles and dishing them out to passerby’s who frequent her little al fresco café.